Updated: Apr 19

 To ascertain the current property's value, Mr and Mrs Tan will have to get a valuer to value the property.

 The value of the property determined by the valuer will be the price for Mrs Tan to sell her share to Mr Tan.
-Should the property was purchased lesser than three years, Mrs Tan would be liable for SSD (Seller Stamp Duty).
+Should the property be purchased lesser than three years, Mrs Tan would be liable for SSD (Seller Stamp Duty).

 The Purchasing Processes, Mr Tan